 There are two times when Midway City police officers are allowed to ask you to take a breath test:

-- During the DUI traffic stop, before they arrest you.
+- During the DUI traffic stop, before they arrest you

 The first situation is known as the PAS, or “preliminary roadside screening,” test.
-This test uses a Breathalyzer or other similar device to detect the amount of alcohol on your breath, and it is optional.
-There are a couple exceptions to this, however.
-If you are under the age of 21 or on probation, you cannot refuse the PAS test.
+This test uses a breathalyzer or other similar device to detect the amount of alcohol on your breath, and it is optional.
+There are a couple of exceptions to this, however.
+First, if you are under the age of 21 or on probation, you cannot refuse the PAS test.

 The second test is a formal breath test, and you are legally required to submit to it.
-If you refuse a breath test after being arrested, you can be charged with a “refusal” offense on top of your DUI charge.
+If you refuse a breath test after being arrested, you can get charged with a “refusal” offense on top of your DUI charge.
 This can mean extra penalties like a longer license suspension or more jail time.

-However, even if you are charged with refusing the test, it still doesn’t mean you will definitely be convicted.
+However, even if you get charged with refusing the test, it still doesn’t mean you will definitely be convicted.
 Even the most extreme cases deserve proper defense, and chances are your case has more options than you think.
 Consult with a DUI lawyer first to find out for sure.

-Speak with a Midway City DUI Lawyer for Free Today
+Speak With a Midway City DUI Lawyer for Free Today